katjacodes/gbrw/README.md

 ### Acknowledgements
 - I got the opportunity to build a website for a real-world project from Sarah Julius.
-- Code Institute tutors were helpful and guided me in the right direction on two separate occasions when I got stuck did not know how to fix my CSS>
+- Code Institute tutors were helpful and guided me in the right direction on two separate occasions when I got stuck did not know how to fix my CSS.